CemTunaboylu/Container/README.md

 ---

 **`/mnt`** is a geezer one too.
 It was used to manually mount storage, and temporarily mount a filesystem as needed.
 This directory does not affect any execution or run of any program.
-If I am to increase my memory and add an SSD to my system, I can set up a permanent mount point for it here.
+If I am to farm in Supspace network for example, to increase my memory and to gain more tickets, I add an SSD to my system, I can set up a permanent mount point for it here.

 ---